-Prostate cancer is the most common cancer among males and is one of the top causes of cancer-related deaths.1 As a result, efficient screening methods have become critical to detecting cancer early and improving patient outcomes.
-The Prostate-Specific Antigen (PSA) test has been a cornerstone in prostate cancer screening since 1994 when it was first approved by the FDA.2 Traditionally PSA testing has relied on blood samples collected through a venous blood draw in a healthcare provider's office.
+Prostate cancer is the most common cancer among people assigned male at birth and is one of the top causes of cancer-related deaths.
+As a result, efficient screening methods have become critical to detecting cancer early and improving patient outcomes.
+The Prostate-Specific Antigen (PSA) test has been a cornerstone in prostate cancer screening since 1994 when it was first approved by the FDA.
+Traditionally PSA testing has relied on blood samples collected through a venous blood draw in a healthcare provider's office.
 However, venous blood draws have limitations, including the need for trained personnel and logistical challenges in remote or resource-limited settings.

-PSA testing via self-collected devices, such as liquid blood microsamples and dried blood spots (DBS), has emerged as a promising alternative for collecting and testing blood samples for various health assessments.
-For prostate cancer, liquid blood microsamples and DBS both offer advantages for improving access and potentially reducing the cost of screening.
+PSA testing via self-collected devices has emerged as a promising alternative to venous draw techniques.
+For prostate cancer, liquid blood microsamples offer advantages for improving access and potentially reducing the cost of screening.

-This technical document describes the two self-collected PSA tests available through Color's Cancer Screening & Prevention Program:

-- Liquid blood microsample-based PSA test using the Abbott Alinity ci-series i module system with the FDA-approved Alinity i Total PSA assay.
-This test is validated for use in Color's laboratory with capillary blood collected using the Tasso+ blood collection device and BD Microtainer[®] blood collection tube. - Dried blood spot-based PSA test using the Beckman Coulter DXI 800 chemistry analyzer with the FDA-approved Access Hybritech PSA assay.
-This test is validated for use with capillary dried blood collected with the AdvanceDx 100 Serum collection (DBS) card at our partner laboratory, US Speciality Labs (USSL).
+This technical document describes the self-collected PSA test available through Color's Cancer Screening & Prevention Program via liquid blood microsample-based PSA test using the Abbott Alinity ci-series i module system with the FDA-approved Alinity i Total PSA assay.
+This test is validated for use in Color's laboratory with capillary blood collected using the Tasso+ blood collection device and BD Microtainer® blood collection tube.